rah1236/tradingIsForLosers/README.md

 acct_id_USD

-the first three are given to you by coinbase pro, the latter 2 I scraped myself using the auth_client.get_accounts() method.
+the first three are given to you by coinbase pro, the latter 2 I scraped myself using the '''auth_client.get_accounts()''' method.

 All are strings.